nfcpy/nfcpy/docs/examples/ndeftool.rst

    Encapsulate the Wifi Configuration record into a Handover Select Message.
 The carrier power state will set to 'unknown'.

+.. option:: --active

+   Generate a Handover Select message with the WiFi carrier power state set to 'active'.
+This option is mutually exclusive with the ``--inactive`` and ``--activating`` options.

+.. option:: --inactive

+   Generate a Handover Select message with the WiFi carrier power state set to 'inactive'.
+This option is mutually exclusive with the ``--active`` and ``--activating`` options.

+.. option:: --activating

+   Generate a Handover Select message with the WiFi carrier power state set to 'activating'.
+This option is mutually exclusive with the ``--active`` and ``--inactive`` options.

 wifipwd
 ~~~~~~~